xolox/vim-lua-inspect/README.md

  * If the text cursor is on a variable while the highlighting is refreshed then all occurrences of the variable will be marked in the style of [Vim's cursorline option](http://vimdoc.sourceforge.net/htmldoc/options.html#%27cursorline%27).

- * When luainspect reports a wrong argument count for a function call the call will be highlighted with a green underline.
+ * When luainspect reports a wrong argument count for a function call the text will be highlighted with a green underline.
 When you hover over the highlighted text a tooltip shows the associated warning message.

  * When a syntax error is found (during highlighting or using the rename functionality) the lines where the error is reported will be marked like a spelling error.